victorfariasoliveira/angular-9-testing-app/README.md

 # angular-9-testing-app
 Application called shop4less for running tests in Angular with Angular 9 and Jasmine.js

+## Up the project

+- Clone this repo.

+- Access the cloned repository and run in your terminal:

+        npm install && npm install json-server

+- Up the backend on json-server with:

+        npm run start-backend

+- Open a new tab on your terminal and run:

+        npm start

+## Execute Unit Tests

+    npm run test

+## Execute E2E Tests

+    npm run e2e
 ## Frameworks and Tooling used: